Published: December 1, 2020

 You still share a server with others but the main difference is that you have your own space within this one server.

-It’s like having one personal drawer in a shared dresser.
+It’s like having a personal drawer in a shared dresser.

-And the best thing is that negative occasions in other spaces can’t influence yours.
+And the best thing here is that negative situations in other spaces can’t influence yours.

 It’s the option with the maximum control over the server since the whole “dresser” is yours.
 And sure thing, it’ll cost you a pretty penny.

-Usually, they’re used by owners with high website traffic levels and those who have the technical knowledge to manage the server.
-Or ready to pay an appropriate person for doing it :)
+Usually, they’re used by owners with high website traffic levels and those who have the technical knowledge or the budget to hire an approriate person to manage the server.

-There are a couple of website hosting types more but they’re quite demanding in terms of technical knowledge.
+There are some other website hosting types but they’re quite demanding in terms of technical knowledge.

 So, if you’d like to know more, you can read this article.